 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Blue Apron’s WW Meal Plan is a meal kit delivery service that Blue Apron run in partnership with the weight loss company WW (formerly Weight Watchers).
+Blue Apron’s WW Meal Plan is a meal kit delivery service that partners with the weight loss company WW, formerly Weight Watchers.

-The Blue Apron WW plan offers healthful, balanced meal kits, delivering fresh ingredients to the recipient’s door.
+The Blue Apron WW plan offers nutritious, balanced meal kits, delivering fresh ingredients to the recipient’s door.

 Recipes with the WW mark are: